-The 211 organizations (and networks of organizations) identified through the iterative desk search were grouped into thirteen macro-categories (Table 3).
-The thirteen categories are not mutually exclusive, in that an organization could, in principle, belong to more than one category.
+The 215 organizations (and networks of organizations) identified through the iterative desk search were grouped into thirteen macro-categories (Table 3).
+The thirteen categories are not mutually exclusive, in that an organization can belong to more than one category.
 In our analysis we assigned one main category to each organization, and a secondary one whenever necessary.
 The full list of organizations (including their secondary categories) is available in Annex 1 (Section 7.2).
+The database is not an exhaustive list, but an overview of relevant actors and actor types, valid at the time the search was conducted.